CivicTechTO/civictechto-scripts/README.md

     $ cp sample.env .env
     ```

 3. Edit the file according to its comments.
+(Some scripts can take
+   command-line args directly.)

 ## Scripts